elastx/elx-docs/content/en/docs/kubernetes/guides/cert-manager.md

 alwaysopen: true
 ---

-Cert-manager will obtain certificates from a variety of Issuers and ensure the certificates are valid and up-to-date, and will attempt to renew certificates at a configured time before expiry.

-In this guide we will use a Cloudflare managed DNS and cert-manager to provide LetsEncrypt certificates for test deployments.
+In this guide we will use a Cloudflare managed domain and a our own cert-manager to provide LetsEncrypt certificates for a test deployment.

 The guide is suitable if you have a domain connected to a single cluster, and would like a to issue/manage certificates from within kubernetes.
+The setup below becomes Clusterwider, meaning it will deploy certificates to any namespace specifed.

 ### Prerequisites

 * DNS managed on Cloudflare
 * Cloudflare API token
 * Installed cert-manager.
 [See our guide here](../../knowledge-base/install-certmanager/).
 * Installed IngressController.
 [See our guide here](../../knowledge-base/install-ingress/).

 ### Setup ClusterIssuer

-Create a file to hold the secret of your api token for your Cloudflare DNS, and the ClusterIssuer configuration adapted for Cloudflare.
+Create a file to hold the secret of your _api token_ for your Cloudflare DNS.
+Then create the `ClusterIssuer` configuration file adapted for Cloudflare.

 ```yaml
 apiVersion: v1